 10 Best Practices To Improve Disaster Recovery

-How you deal with a network outage, recover from it, and the steps you take to keep that issue from ever occurring again are some very crucial factors for your organization.
+How you deal with a network outage, recover from it, and the steps you take to keep it from ever occurring again are crucial factors for your organization.

 How you deal with a network outage, recover from it, and the steps you take to keep that issue from ever occurring again are some very crucial factors for your organization.
 Infrascale reports that one hour of downtime can cost small businesses $8,000 and large companies $700,000 on average.
 These are large numbers, and it can be alarming to think that this could happen to your organization at any time.